 What are the risks?

 As asthma is a condition concerning the lungs and airways, lack of oxygen in both mother and child is a major concern.
-Below are some of the risks associated with asthma for both mother and child:
+Below are some of the risks associated with Heart Diseases in Pregnancy for both mother and child:

 - Low birthweight